-Lack of exposure and awareness of the nanotechnology field is problematic at a time when nanotechnology is becoming increasingly important in the field of engineering.
-The study of (Yolcu & Dyehouse, 2018) is designed to determine the perception of engineering students in nanotechnology.
-The findings clearly showed that students's exposure to nanotechnology and awareness of nanotechnology is low, but their motivation to learn and accumulate knowledge in the field of nanoscience or to develop a nanotechnology career is extremely high.
-As this study has shown, engineering students have little exposure to nanotechnology in a classroom setting.
-Educators can leverage students 'motivation to learn more about nanotechnology by integrating field information into the engineering curriculum, thereby increasing students' exposure and awareness.
-Evidence from various studies suggests that engineering faculties need to amend their curriculum in order to pay more attention to nanotechnology education given the prevalence and need for engineering graduates in nanotechnology training.
-The high levels of motivation in the context of nanotechnology among engineering students are encouraging (Yolcu & Dyehouse, 2018).
+Lack of exposure to the field of nanotechnology is problematic at a time when nanotechnology is becoming increasingly important in the engineering field.
+A study of Yolcu and Dyehouse in 2018 was designed to determine the perception of engineering students of nanotechnology.
+The findings were clear: student exposure to nanotechnology and awareness of nanotechnology were low, but their motivation to learn and accumulate knowledge regarding nanoscience or to develop a career in nanotechnology was extremely high.
+As this study demonstrated, engineering students have little exposure to nanotechnology in a classroom setting.
+Educators can leverage student motivation to learn more about nanotechnology by integrating information from the field into the engineering curriculum, thereby increasing exposure and awareness.
+Evidence from various studies suggests that engineering faculties need to amend their curriculum to emphasize nanotechnology education, given the prevalence and need for engineering graduates with nanotechnology training.
+The high levels of motivation to learn about nanotechnology among engineering students are encouraging.4

-Nanotechnology applications are good candidates for teaching in the context of science education as they have clear connections to students' daily lives, have industrial aspects and all represent a rich environment involving research, society, and industry (2016, Blonder & Sakhnini).

-According to research, nanotechnology applications represent the contexts that can make science in the laboratory more relevant, interesting, and meaningful to students and their daily lives.
-Teaching in context by using nanotechnology applications in the laboratory provides students with an opportunity to learn how modern science laboratory works and can encourage students to think about a career in science (Jones et al., 2013).
+Nanotechnology applications are good candidates for being taught in the context of science education as they have clear connections to daily lives of students.
+In addition, nanoscience is interconnected to various aspects of research, society, and industry.
+According to relevant research, nanotechnology applications represent contexts that can make science in the laboratory more relevant, interesting, and meaningful to students in their daily lives.
+Teaching by using nanotechnology applications in the laboratory therefore provides students with an opportunity to learn how modern science laboratories work and can encourage students to think about a career in science.

-Using a pedagogy in which the student at the center has resulted in an increase in interest and continuous motivation among students (Dinur & Blonder, 2011).
-(Ulster, 2009) indicates that teaching in the context of biology and chemistry as well, makes the biological and chemical content experiential and the use of approach, context-based learning, influences students' interest and continued motivation to continue to study sciences (Gilbert, 2006).
-Nanotechnology education programs have evolved in many parts of the world (2013., al et, Jones), of core concepts in science and supports research-based learning (2009, Greenberg).
+Using a pedagogy in which the student is the central focus has resulted in an increase in engagement and continuous motivation among students.
+Research by Ulster in 2009 indicated that teaching in the context of biology and chemistry makes the content experiential.
+In addition, the use of a context-based learning approach influences student interest and motivation to study the sciences.
+Nanotechnology education programs have evolved in many parts of the world, from core concepts in science and it supports research-based learning.

-Nanoscience education is still evolving by leaps and bounds, and unlike other areas of science education, there are some gaps that need to be filled in how to teach the key and crucial ideas of nanoscience in general and nanotechnology in particular as well (Blonder, 2012).
-New developments in nanoscience education materials should also be promoted, as well as research on how graduate students best learn nanoscience concepts in order to successfully teach the basics of nanometers and nanotechnology (Greenberg, 2009).
+Nanoscience education is still evolving by leaps and bounds.
+Unlike other areas of science education, there are some gaps that need to be filled regarding how to teach key and crucial ideas of nanoscience in general, and especially nanotechnology.5 New developments in nanoscience education materials should be promoted.
+Additionally, research on how graduate students best learn nanoscience concepts should be undertaken in order to understand how to successfully teach the basics of nanometers and nanotechnology.10

-Education is considered a bottleneck for the development and implementation of nanotechnology.
-The research has contributed greatly to the education of nanotechnology by designing a wide range of innovative documentaries that assist higher education students in learning the basic concepts of nanoscience, and the latest advances in technological developments.
+Education is considered a bottleneck for the development and implementation of nanotechnology (REF).
+Research has contributed greatly to the education of nanotechnology by designing a wide range of innovative documentaries that assist higher education students in learning the basic concepts of nanoscience and the latest advances in nanotechnological development.

-Disseminate Nanoscience to Society
+5.2 Disseminate Nanoscience to Society

-Sebastian & Gimenez (2016); prepared "You Tube" documentaries that seek to bring and disseminate the scientific activity of nanotechnology to society.
-The objectives of the proposed nano-activities focused on transferring knowledge generated in the field of nanotechnology and promoting scientific culture and innovation among public objectives.
-The results of their research showed that watching documentaries on "YouTube" enabled a quick and effective understanding of complex concepts related to nanoscience and nanotechnology.
+Sebastian and Gimenez prepared YouTube documentaries in order to introduce the scientific activities of nanotechnology to society.
+The objectives of the proposed content focused on transferring knowledge generated in the field of nanotechnology and promoting scientific culture and innovation among public objectives.
+The results of their research showed that watching documentaries on YouTube enabled a quick and effective understanding of complex concepts related to nanoscience and nanotechnology.